 - TARC can ease your daily commute or relieve the stress of traffic and parking when you have an appointment to get to or an errand to run.

-- Don't waste time driving.
-On a TARC bus, you can study, get work done, text, play computer games, listen to music, chat with friends and neighbors, or just relax.
+- Don't waste time and money driving!
+On a TARC bus, you can study, get work done, text, play games, listen to music, chat with friends and neighbors, or just relax.
+TARC's new eTran commuter shuttles even feature free onboard wi-fi and outlets for charging mobile devices.

 - Route 2 - direct service between Belknap campus, the airport, and downtown.